TonisOrmisson/limesurvey-dev/README.md

 - nginx
 - php 7.0
 - mysql 5.7
-- version tag matches LS version
+- version tag matches LS version.
+The last bit of the vrersion tag is for this docker versioning
 - nginx does not cache files (css/js development)

 The image includes a a mysql server with the user:root password:root.